Ihsaan-f/google-meeter/README.md

 **I will Update the Programme when Needed :).**

-message from kallil6454: they might be a issue with firefall things that i do not know
+message from kallil6454: How to get lazier definition.